-Arts Tasmania would like the opportunity to send representatives, especially members of the Tasmanian Arts Advisory Board and its panels, to any events associated with a funded project.
+Arts Tasmania would like the opportunity to send representatives to events associated with a funded project.
 Invitations to events should be forwarded to Arts Tasmania by mail or email, with plenty of notice, specifying the staff or members you wish to invite.

 Changing your plan or budget

 We understand that circumstances can change and that you might need to vary your project, program or budget.
-You must always discuss a planned change with a program officer before it occurs as you may be required to seek formal approval from the Tasmanian Arts Advisory Board.
+You must always discuss a planned change with a program officer before it occurs as you may be required to seek formal variation approval.
 You should not proceed with a planned change until you have received written confirmation from Arts Tasmania.
-In some cases the Tasmanian Arts Advisory Board may need up to six weeks to consider the change before the project/program proceeds.

-Reasonable operational variations, such as ordinary increases in costs from the planning stage, may not require a formal variation approval from the Tasmanian Arts Advisory Board.
+Reasonable operational variations, such as ordinary increases in costs from the planning stage, may not require a formal variation approval.
 In cases where changes are not material they can be approved by a program officer immediately.
-Where an urgent change is required, the Tasmanian Arts Advisory Board will take into consideration the funded timelines.

-The Tasmanian Arts Advisory Board will not approve variations retrospectively.
-If you provide a variation in your acquittal that has not been approved, the Tasmanian Arts Advisory Board will require you to return relevant funds.
+Arts Tasmania will not approve variations retrospectively.
+If you provide a variation in your acquittal that has not been approved, Arts Tasmania will require you to return relevant funds.